Fashion forecasting – What it is, how it works and why it matters in 2026

 By embedding a robust forecasting process into every aspect of your fashion business, you position your brand to not only keep pace with the industry but also set new directions in an ever-evolving marketplace.

-About the writer: Angela Buquet, Business Development Representative & Growth Marketing
+About the writer: Angela Buquet, Academic Partnerships & Growth Marketing

 A First-Class Law graduate from King’s College London, Angela combines analytical thinking and strong communication skills to drive progress at Heuritech.
 Passionate about operations and fashion tech, she leverages data insights and strategic solutions to support business growth.